MICHELE NORRIS, HOST:

-TED ROBBINS: The government is not shy about its success deporting people from the U.S. ICE, Immigration and Customs Enforcement, recently sent out videos of early-morning raids conducted across the country.
+TED ROBBINS, BYLINE: The government is not shy about its success deporting people from the U.S. ICE, Immigration and Customs Enforcement, recently sent out videos of early-morning raids conducted across the country.
 Uniformed ICE agents are shown planning to capture suspects.

 (SOUNDBITE OF ICE VIDEO)

 UNIDENTIFIED MAN: I think we'll cover it.
 It's a real high wall with concertina wire around it, so